pyodide/pyodide/docs/development/abi.md

-# Pyodide Platform ABI
+# The PyEmscripten Platform

 (pyodide-platform-abi)=

-## What is Pyodide Platform ABI?
+## What is the PyEmscripten Platform?

-The Pyodide Platform ABI defines the binary interface that Python extension modules must follow to be compatible with a specific version of the Pyodide runtime.
+The PyEmscripten platform defines the binary interface that Python extension modules must follow to be compatible with a specific version of the Pyodide runtime.
 This specification ensures that wheels built for Pyodide will load and run correctly.